Any links to Amazon are affiliate links.

 When you are giving your child instruction, approach it from the many different senses.
 All people have different ways they learn best.
 Some through verbal instruction.
 Others through watching the process be done.
 Others by actually practicing it.
 There are many ways to learn.

 Let’s go back to whining.
-Your child comes to you and whines for a snack, “Mommy, I want some pretzels!”
-You look at her and say, “Kaitlyn, don’t whine” (yes, this is a real-life experience for me 🙂 ).
+Your child comes to you and whines for a snack, “Mooommmmmyyyyyyy, I want some pretzelllllllls!”
+You look at her and say, “Kaitlyn, don’t whine” (yes, this is a real-life experience for me back in Kaitlyn’s toddler days) ).
 You then might demonstrate what it is to whine.
 “Do you know what whining is?
 No?
 Whining is when you make your voice go like this” (at that point you are demonstrating whining).

 Now your child has an idea of what it means to whine.
 Don’t stop there!
 Give her direction.
 Tell her what to do instead.
 “You ask nicely for pretzels.
 Say, ‘Mommy, may I please have some pretzels.’ ” And you demonstrate how to ask nicely.
 Have her repeat it (to the best of her ability) and then respond with a big smile, “Yes, you may have some pretzels.
 Thank you for asking so nicely.”